 3. Durability and Longevity

 Toys are subjected to rough handling, whether it’s during vigorous play or by curious toddlers exploring every possible way to interact with them.
-Durability, therefore, becomes an important factor in deciding whether wooden toys are better than plastic.
+Therefore, durability plays a crucial role in determining whether wooden toys are a better choice than plastic ones.

 Wooden Toys: Wooden toys are known for their durability.
 They can withstand rough play and don’t break easily.
 This is one reason why wooden toys often become family heirlooms, passed down through generations.
-Their sturdy nature makes them less likely to suffer from wear and tear, so they can be enjoyed for years without losing their functionality or aesthetic appeal.
-Even when wooden toys do show signs of aging, they often acquire a charming, worn-in look rather than appearing broken or cheap.
+Wooden toys are built to last, maintaining their quality and charm even after years of use.
+Wooden toys develop a rustic, timeless appeal as they age, rather than looking worn out or broken.

 Plastic Toys: Plastic toys, while often more colorful and detailed, are far more prone to breaking, especially if they are made of low-quality plastic.
-Small parts can snap off, and the toy can become misshapen or unusable over time.
-Sunlight and other environmental factors can cause plastic to become brittle, which leads to cracking or fading.
+Plastic toys can break easily, lose shape, or become brittle and faded from sunlight and environmental exposure.

 While high-end plastic toys made by reputable brands may last longer, they generally won’t stand the test of time in the same way that wooden toys do.
-Additionally, many plastic toys are trend-based, meaning they lose relevance or appeal quickly as trends change.
+Plastic toys often go out of style quickly since they are usually based on passing trends.

 4. Educational Value and Cognitive Development